 Skip to main content

-Compact, low-power OCT devices uses ‘electrowetting’ for non-mechanical bioimaging
+Compact, low-power OCT device uses ‘electrowetting’ for non-mechanical bioimaging

 An eye being scanned